csuermann/node-red-contrib-virtual-smart-home/readme.md

 ## Terms of Use

 This package comes without any warranty.
 Use it, enjoy it, but all at your own risk.
-If you are satisfied with this project, consider upgrading to the PRO plan or [bying me a coffee](https://paypal.me/cornelius/5).
+If you are satisfied with this project, consider upgrading to the PRO plan or [buying me a coffee](https://paypal.me/cornelius/5).
 Thank you!

 ### NOTE

-The permitted use of the VSH package is limited to human-triggered interactions with Alexa and _infrequent_ synronizations of device states (e.g. for sensor data, such as thermostat).
+The permitted use of the VSH package is limited to human-triggered interactions with Alexa and _infrequent_ synchronizations of device states (e.g. for sensor data, such as thermostat).
 Any setup that leads to excessive data traffic between the VSH client and its backend is strictly forbidden and will lead to permanent blocking of the user's account.

 Devices that have not been online for 30 days will be permanently deleted without prior warning.
 Their certificates will be invalidated and can no longer be used to connect virtual devices.